derekmueller/irlib/doc/doc_h5formats.rst

 	lat and lon were both recorded as positive integers in fields Lat_N and Long_W.
 If either the lat and lon are negative numbers, then irlib assumes that this paradigm is not in effect.
-	The user can use --swap_lon and --swap_lat to change the sign of either lat and lon in h5_add_utm.py and --positivecoords in h5_replace_gps.py
+	The user can use --swap_lon and --swap_lat to change the sign of either lat and lon in h5_dumpmeta.py, h5_add_utm.py and join_radar.py

 	Computer time stored as PCSavetimestamp: mm/dd/yyyy_HH:MM:SS am/pm like "3/12/2014_11:49:20 AM" There are no GPSCapture stats.